Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Equating ECH and HM cobordism counts

-The cover of $\overline X$ is prescribed by the bullet points of \cite{Taubes:ECH=SWF2}*{Equation 5-3}, and further described as follows (a schematic example is depicted in Figure~\ref{fig:cover}): \begin{itemize} \item There is an open set $U_{\Theta_i}$ for each orbit $\Theta_i$ that is not approached by a special plane, such that $U_{\Theta_i}$ lives far out on the ends of $\overline X$ and contained in a fixed-radius tubular neighborhood of $\RR\times\Theta_i$.
-These sets are pairwise disjoint. \item There is an open set $U_{C_k}$ for each component $C_k$ that is not a special plane, such that $U_{C_k}$ lives in a compact region of $\overline X$ and contained in a fixed-radius tubular neighborhood of $C_k$ in that region -- this set does not completely cover $C_k$ unless $C_k$ is closed.
-These sets are pairwise disjoint and only intersect $U_{\Theta_i}$ when $\Theta_i$ is approached by $C_k$. \item There is an open set $U_{C_k}$ for each special plane $C_k$, given by a fixed-radius tubular neighborhood of $C_k$.
-These sets are pairwise disjoint and disjoint from all preceding open sets. \item There is an open set $U_0$ to cover the remainder of $\overline X$. \end{itemize}
+Fix a $\cC=\lbrace(C_k,d_k)\rbrace_k\in\mM$ and write $\Theta=\lbrace(\Theta_i,m_i)\rbrace_i$.
+The cover of $\overline X_0$ is prescribed by the bullet points of \cite{Taubes:ECH=SWF2}*{Equation 5-3} but augmented by a simplified version \cite{Taubes:ECH=SWF2}*{\S5.a.1 Step 1} over the special curves, and described as follows (a schematic example is depicted in Figure~\ref{fig:cover}): \begin{itemize} \item There is an open set $U_{\Theta_i}$ for each orbit $\Theta_i$ that is not approached by a special plane, such that $U_{\Theta_i}$ lives far out on the ends of $\overline X_0$ and contained in a fixed-radius tubular neighborhood of $\RR\times\Theta_i$ in that region.
+These sets are pairwise disjoint. \item There is an open set $U_{C_k}$ for each punctured component $C_k$ that is not a special plane, such that $U_{C_k}$ lives in a compact region of $\overline X_0$ and contained in a fixed-radius tubular neighborhood of $C_k$ in that region -- this set does not contain the entire $C_k$.
+These sets are pairwise disjoint and only intersect $U_{\Theta_i}$ when $\Theta_i$ is approached by $C_k$. \item There is an open set $U_{C_k}$ for each closed component and special plane $C_k$, given by a fixed-radius tubular neighborhood of $C_k$.
+These sets are pairwise disjoint and disjoint from all preceding open sets, which is possible because each special plane is asymptotic to an elliptic orbit with multiplicity one. \item There is an open set $U_0$ to cover the remainder of $\overline X_0$. \end{itemize}

-\begin{notation} Use $k'$ to index the components of $\cC$ that are special curves, and use $k''$ to index the remaining components.
-Use the index $k$ when it doesn't matter what the components of $\cC$ are. \end{notation}
+\begin{notation} Let $\Theta'$ denote the subset of $\Theta$ consisting of elliptic orbits with multiplicity one that are approached by a special plane, and denote the complement $\Theta''=\Theta-\Theta'$.
+Let $\cC'$ denote the subset of $\cC$ consisting of special curves, and denote the complement $\cC''=\cC-\cC'$.
+Use $k'$ to index the components of $\cC'$, and use $k''$ to index the (remaining) components of $\cC''$. \end{notation}